barry-scott/scm-workbench/README.rst

 Visit the main `http://scm-workbench.barrys-emacs.org <http://scm-workbench.barrys-emacs.org>`_ site for full details.

-See Sources/Scm/README.txt for information on running SCM Wrokbench from source.
+See Sources/Scm/README.txt for information on running SCM Workbench from source.